bonitasoft/bonita-doc/md/what-is-bonita.md

   - Adapt to the context: case type and state define the availability of tasks following a set of business rules.
 Those rules must be editable on the fly.
   - Center on data: Case execution is not centered around a strict process, but around case data to create and update.

-ACM, available in Teamwork, Efficiency, Performance and Enterprise editions, is applicable to use cases including problem investigations  (like insurance claims), audits or decision making procedures.

 To learn more about how to use ACM capabilities in Bonita, check the [documentation](use-bonita-acm.md).

-## How do I create a Bonita application?

-Thanks to the low-code Bonita platform you won't need to write a lot of code to create an application.
-Creation of Bonita applications relies heavily on models: a process model (using BPMN standard), a data model for business data management, a WYSIWYG tool for user interface design, and more.

-Creating an application in Bonita Studio (the Bonita development environment) requires the following steps:
-- graphically design one or several processes using BPMN notation
-- define the data model using the Bonita Business Data Management feature (you can of course use your own database if needed)
-- create web user interfaces using the Bonita UI Designer (or your preferred web framework)
-- define users involved in the process
-- configure connectors to integrate Bonita with the information system (e.g. to send an email, call a web service, and more.)

-We will cover these steps in this getting started tutorial so you can get familiar with the concepts behind a Bonita application.

 ## Overview of the Bonita solution architecture